 - Dr. Greenberg reviewed the CAPTURE study which is an ongoing study in pediatric transverse myelitis, including AFM, which will hopefully help us better understand this disorder.

-- While the CDC does not currently recommend IV steroids or plasma exchange (PLEX) in the treatment of AFM, physicians treating patients with AFM have seen improvement in their patients with these treatments.
+- While the CDC does not currently recommend IV steroids, IVIG, or plasma exchange (PLEX) in the treatment of AFM, some physicians treating patients with AFM have seen improvement in their patients with these treatments.
 Currently, there are no data or consensus to systematically guide treatment in AFM.
 Treatment decisions should be individualized and based on the clinical characteristics of each patient.

 - Determining the proper diagnostic tests and the correct timing for these tests is critical to improving the care and treatment of people with AFM.